Free Consultation (215) 709-6940

 In New York, you can recover damages for an accident even if you were partially at fault, and there is no cap on your own fault.
 This rule is a “pure comparative negligence” rule.
 As an example of how it works, if you shared fault 50/50 with the at-fault party, you can still get half of the damages you need from them.
 The same is true for 25% fault or even 99% fault – though most cases where the victim is 99% at fault are not worth pursuing at the end of the day.

-In Pennsylvania, we also use a comparative negligence rule, but it is a “modified comparative negligence” rule that prevents a victim from recovering damages if their share of fault was higher than the other party’s share of fault.
-This is sometimes called a “51% bar,” given that a victim with more than 50% fault is barred from receiving damages.
+Pennsylvania has a “modified comparative negligence” rule that prevents a victim from recovering damages if their share of fault exceeds the other party’s.
+This is sometimes called a “51% bar,” because a victim who is more than 50% at fault is barred from recovering damages.

 In effect, this rarely blocks cases.
 Most people suing for damages after an accident are either innocent victims or shared only a small percentage of fault in their own case.